Causes of miscarriage

 Chromosomes are blocks of DNA.
 They contain a detailed set of instructions that control a wide range of factors, from how the cells of the body develop to what colour eyes a baby will have.

-Sometimes, something can go wrong at the point of conception and the foetus receives too many or not enough chromosomes.
-The reasons for this are often unclear, but it means that the foetus will not be able to develop normally, resulting in a miscarriage.
+Sometimes something can go wrong at the point of conception and the foetus receives too many or not enough chromosomes.
+The reasons for this are often unclear, but it means the foetus won't be able to develop normally, resulting in a miscarriage.

 An early miscarriage may happen by chance.
-However, there are several known risk factors which increase the chances of problems occurring.
+But there are several things known to increase your risk of problems happening.

 - smoking during pregnancy

-- drinking more than 200mg of caffeine a day: one mug of tea contains around 75mg of caffeine, and one mug of instant coffee contains around 100mg of caffeine
+- drinking more than 200mg of caffeine a day – one mug of tea contains around 75mg of caffeine, and one mug of instant coffee contains around 100mg of caffeine; caffeine is also found in some fizzy drinks, energy drinks and chocolate bars

-- drinking more than two units of alcohol a week: one unit is half a pint of bitter or ordinary strength lager, a small glass of wine or a 25ml measure of spirits
+- drinking more than two units of alcohol a week – one unit is half a pint of bitter or ordinary strength lager, or a 25ml measure of spirits, and a small 125ml glass of wine is 1.5 units

 Second trimester miscarriages